shoark7/shoark7.github.io/_posts/Programming/Python/2019-04-09-how-is-import-going-on-in-python.md

 Paths in which Python searches for modules is decided by these principles in order:

-1. **Path that interpreter is executed.** It means current path.
+1. **Path that interpreter is working on.** It means current path.
 1. **Paths registered in PYTHONPATH environment variable in the system.** We checked this out.
-1. **Paths that Python was in installed initially.** These paths contain built-in and third-party packages(Django, Pandas, etc)
+1. **Paths in which Python was installed initially.** These paths contain built-in and third-party packages(Django, Pandas, etc)

 <br>